Goutamchoudhary/The-Pizza-Company/README.md

 * The Home page contains the featured component where all the offers that are available will be displayed and the cutomer can slide through it using the left arrow button and the right arrow button.
-* Below the featured component we have the list of all the Pizza's Veg or Non-Veg with the image of Pizza, their price and small description.
+* Below the featured component we have the list of all the Pizza's Veg or Non-Veg with the Image of Pizza, its name, price and small description.
   If any Pizza gets clicked the customer will be directed to the product page with the details of that clicked Pizza.
 * In the Product page the customer can select the size of the Pizza and the extra toppings, sauces and ingredients of their choices.
 The price will be updated based on the customer's extras list and the size of the Pizza.
 Also, the customer can increment/decrement the quantity of the selected Pizza